Equal Employment Opportunity Employer Statement

 Position descriptions and recruitment notices must provide notification that CSU is an equal employment opportunity employer.
 As such, the following language is to be placed at the end of any position description, announcement or recruitment notice:

-- Colorado State University is committed to providing an environment that is free from discrimination and harassment based on race, age, creed, color, religion, national origin or ancestry, sex, gender, disability, veteran status, genetic information, sexual orientation, gender identity or expression, or pregnancy and will not discharge or in any other manner discriminate against employees or applicants because they have inquired about, discussed, or disclosed their own pay or the pay of another employee or applicant.
-Colorado State University is an equal opportunity/equal access/affirmative action employer fully committed to achieving a diverse workforce and complies with all Federal and Colorado State laws, regulations, and executive orders regarding non-discrimination and affirmative action.
+Colorado State University is committed to providing an environment that is free from discrimination and harassment based on race, age, creed, color, religion, national origin or ancestry, sex, gender, disability, veteran status, genetic information, sexual orientation, gender identity/expression, or pregnancy in its employment, programs, services and activities, and admissions, and, in certain circumstances, marriage to a co-worker.
+The University will not discharge or in any other manner discriminate against employees or applicants because they have inquired about, discussed, or disclosed their own pay or the pay of another employee or applicant.
+Colorado State University is an equal opportunity and equal access institution and affirmative action employer fully committed to achieving a diverse workforce and complies with all Federal and Colorado State laws, regulations, and executive orders regarding non-discrimination and affirmative action.
 The Office of Equal Opportunity is located in 101 Student Services.

 Position descriptions and recruitment notices must provide notification that final candidates will be subject to a background check.
 As such, the following language is to be placed at the end of any position description, announcement or recruiting notice:

-- Colorado State University (CSU) strives to provide a safe study, work, and living environment for its faculty, staff, volunteers and students.
+Colorado State University strives to provide a safe study, work, and living environment for its faculty, staff, volunteers and students.
 To support this environment and comply with applicable laws and regulations, CSU conducts background checks.
-The type of background check conducted varies by position and can include, but is not limited to, criminal (felony and misdemeanor) history, sex offender registry, motor vehicle history, financial history, and/or education verification.
-Background checks will be conducted when required by law or contract and when, in the discretion of the university, it is reasonable and prudent to do so.
+The type of background check conducted varies by position and can include, but is not limited to, criminal history, sex offender registry, motor vehicle history, financial history, and/or education verification.
+Background checks will also be conducted when required by law or contract and when, in the discretion of the University, it is reasonable and prudent to do so.

-Language and details can be accessed at: http://www.hrs.colostate.edu/background-checks/background-checks.html
+Language and details can be accessed on Human Resources’ background check webpage.

 Sample diversity statements to be included in position announcements.
 Units are welcome to submit to OEO for review and approval, an alternate diversity statement specific to a search: